cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 You're able to go down to the minute; check the S3 bucket to verify the path(s) that you would like to reindex.

+Lastly, if you want to run multiple days, hours or minutes, you can declare multiple S3 blocks with the unique prefix paths (e.g., `2021/01/00`, `2021/01/01`, `2021/01/02/00`) to run multiple batches of data without needing to rerun and update the S3 block settings.
+Each block just needs a unique prefix and unique `.sincedb` file.

 #### Configure logstash to index log entries by the date in the file and not the current time.

 _follow these steps to index a small portion of a day.
 This is fairly quick, but a bit fidly at the start and end times.
 Alternately, reindex the whole day._